WFEZ

-WFEZ (93.1 MHz, "Easy 93.1") is a commercial soft AC radio station licensed to Miami, Florida. the station serves Miami-Dade, Broward, and most of Palm Beach Counties.
-WFEZ is owned by Cox Media Group.
-WFEZ's studios are located on North 29th Avenue in Hollywood, and its transmitter site is just south of the Miami-Dade/Broward County Line near Northwest 215th Street and State Road 7 in Miami Gardens.
+WFEZ (93.1 MHz, "Easy 93.1") is a commercial radio station licensed to Miami, Florida.
+Owned by Cox Media Group, it broadcasts an adult contemporary format serving Miami-Dade, Broward, and most of Palm Beach counties.
+WFEZ’s studios are located on North 29th Avenue in Hollywood, and its transmitter site is just south of the Miami-Dade/Broward County Line near Northwest 215th Street and State Road 7 in Miami Gardens.

 History

 Early years, classical era as WTMI, and Dance era as WPYM (1971–2005)

 93.1 FM was originally WKAT-FM, which began broadcasting on a full-time basis on December 29, 1947, at 4 p.m..
 Later, the station became classical-formatted WTMI, which began in March 1971.
 For decades, the station also featured popular jazz broadcaster China Valles and his overnight show, "China's Jazz Thing", Monday through Friday.
 At noon on New Year's Eve, 2001, WTMI flipped to a dance format and became WPYM, "Party 93.1, South Florida's Pure Dance Channel".
 The first song on "Party 93.1" was "Shut the F up and Dance" by Adrenaline.
 The station earned an "Innovators Award" from Billboard magazine in 2002, and a "Best Dance Radio Station Award", at the 2004 Dancestar USA honors.